-Since 1990, the CPSC has received reports of at least 57 deaths due to suffocation when children become entrappedin spaces in the top bunk.
+Between 1990 and 1999, the CPSC received reports of at least 57 deaths due to suffocation when children become entrapped in spaces in the top bunk.
 Some bunk beds have openings large enough for a child’s body to pass through, but small enough to trap the child’s head.
-Since 2007, more than 402,450 wooden and metal bunk beds have been recalled.
-In December 1999, CPSC voted to institute mandatory bunk bed standards.
-The new standard addresses entrapment of children in both adult and child bunk beds that result in an estimated 10 child fatalities each year.

 A study about bunk bed-related injuries was published in the June 2008 issue of Pediatrics, the official journal of the American Academy of Pediatrics.
 The study looked at nonfatal bunk bed-related injuries treated in US emergency departments from 1990 to 2005 involving individuals under the age of 21.